Go / No-Go supplier decision planning before china factory visit

 It means progression under defined requirements.

-You must specify:
+You must define:

-• What the conditions are
+• what the conditions are

-• When they must be completed
+• when they must be completed

 Otherwise: